 According to The Business Journal, 25% of Millennials spend an average of five hours a day on their phones.
 So, Never Fully Dressed has aptly tied each of its tiers to an emoji.
 By representing their tiers in this way, they’re using something that resonates with their target market.

 Never Fully Dressed say they are “the one-stop-shop for sophisticated sass and chic wardrobe staples”.
 They have worked these brand values into the names of the loyalty tiers by naming them “Something”, “Strikingly” and “Supremely Sassy”.
-These titles are designed to describe the members within them and gives loyal Never Fully Dressed customers a membership which they can boast about or aspire towards.
+These titles are designed to describe the members within them and give loyal Never Fully Dressed customers a membership that they can boast about or aspire towards.

-Now you’ve seen some of the top examples of loyalty tiers out there, have a think about the following best practises when setting up your own:
+Now you’ve seen some of the top examples out there, think about the following best practices when setting up your own: